julien-maurel/jQuery-Storage-API/README.md

-JQuery Storage API
+jQuery Storage API
 ==================

-JQuery Storage API is a plugin to simplify access to local and session storage in HTML5.
+jQuery Storage API is a plugin that simplify access to storages (HTML5) & cookies, add namespace storage functionality and provide compatiblity for old browsers with cookies!

 Functionalities:
 * To store object easily, encode/decode it with JSON automatically
 * Ability to define namespace and use it as a specific storage
-* Magic getter and setter to have access at an infinite object level with one line
+* Magic getter and setter to have access at an infinite object level with one call
+* Add jquery.cookie and manage your cookies with this API
+* You want use storage on old browsers?
+Add jquery.cookie & JSON and JQuery Storage API use cookies to simulate storage!

 Storages